 Parenting a sensitive child can, at times, feel like you’re navigating a mine field.
 Here are positive parenting resources to effectively parent your emotional child.

-There is no one in my life who tells me they love me more frequently than my four-year-old son.
+My four-year-old son is the most sensitive child I know.
+Thanks to his sensitivity, he is affectionate, kind-hearted and earnest.
+There is no in my life who tells me they love me more frequently than him.

 In that instant, his kindness melts me.
 The grind of my never-ending to-do list is lessened.
 And all of the particularly difficult parts of being a work from home parent momentarily slip away.